It’s safe to say that the 2019 FIBA World Cup experience has not been easy for Philippine basketball fans.

 Really, really tightly.

-“Like Gabe, it would be a huge achievement if I can also play for Gilas for 10 years,” Perez said in Filipino, as per ESPN5.
+“Like Gabe, it would be a huge achievement if I can also play for Gilas for 10 years,” Perez said in Filipino, in an interview with ESPN 5.
 “But I know there is still a lot of work to be done for me to deserve that.”

-Perez had his off moments, as nearly everyone on the team did at this World Cup in China.
-The bright spots for fans has been watching as he averaged 16.0 points, 3.0 rebounds, and 3.0 assists per game through the Group Phase, but he also had a blunder towards the end of regulation in a thriller against Angola.
+Perez had his off moments, as nearly everyone on Gilas did at the World Cup in China.
+The bright spots for fans has been watching Perez, as he averaged 16.0 points, 3.0 rebounds, and 3.0 assists per game through the Group Phase, but he also had a blunder towards the end of regulation in a thriller against Angola.

 With possession of the ball and time running out, Perez could have or should have made a play to attack the basket or move the ball, neither of which he ended up doing.
 The game went to overtime and the Philippines eventually lost the game.